Yellowstone River: History

+Incidents

 2011 oil spill

 An ExxonMobil pipeline runs from Silver Tip, to Billings, Montana.
 On Friday, July 1, 2011, it ruptured about 10 mi west of Billings at about 10:40 p.m.
 The resulting spill leaked an estimated 1,500 barrels of oil, equivalent to 63000 USgal, into the Yellowstone River for 56 minutes before it was shut down.
 As a precaution against a possible explosion, officials in Laurel, Montana evacuated about 140 people on Saturday just after midnight, allowing them to return at 4 a.m.
 Montana Governor Brian Schweitzer stated that "The parties responsible will restore the Yellowstone River".

 2015 oil spill

 According to the Bridger Pipeline LLC, an oil spill occurred near Glendive on January 17, 2015, at 10 a.m.
 In response, the pipeline company shut down the pipeline at 11 a.m. in effort to prevent further environmental hazards.
 The company stated that 300–1,200 oil barrels (equivalent to 12,600 to 50,400 US gallons) were spilled into the river.
 State officials estimated, on the other hand, up to 50000 USgal of spilled oil.
 Benzene, a carcinogen, was found in ten to fifteen parts per billion."Cancer-causing agent found in Yellowstone River-sourced water supply after pipeline spill."
 Japan Times (Associated Press).
 January 20, 2015.
 Retrieved January 21, 2015.
 An EPA official said that "anything above five parts per billion is considered a long-term risk."
 Nearly 6,000 people were told not to use municipal water in Glendive due to the elevated levels of cancer-causing benzene found in the Yellowstone River, and in the tap water supplied.
 Bottled water was provided to their residents.
 On January 23, 2015, the city water treatment plant was declared decontaminated.
 City officials declared tap water safe to consume.